helenmurugan/the-groomers-network/README.md

 This app was deployed to Heroku using the following steps.
 1. Log in to Heroku and from the Dashboard, select 'Create New App'
 2. Create a unique name for your app, and select your location.
 3. Open the settings tab, Click 'Reveal Config Vars'.
-I added the following Config Vars for this project:
+I added the following Config Vars for deployment of this project:
 - DATABASE_URL
-- DISABLE_COLLECTSTATIC = 0 (Note this is set to 1 during development)
 - SECRET_KEY
 - CLOUDINARY_URL
 4. Click 'Add buildpack'.
 The buildpacks will install further dependencies that are not included in the requirements.txt.
 For this project, the buildpack required is Python.
 5. Select the Deploy tab.
 You can select to view build log to watch the project being built.
 6. When successfully built, a message appears in the build log showing the URL'https://the-groomers-network-96ece9118f5d.herokuapp.com/ deployed to Heroku'.
-Click 'Open App' to view the deployed app.
+7. Click 'Open App' or 'View' to open the deployed app.

 ### Forking
 1. From the GitHub repository, click on 'Fork', 'Create a Fork'